 Although you can’t perfectly predict the future, with tools for creating an accurate restaurant sales forecast, you can be prepared for whatever comes next.

-If you would like to easily forecast your sales, as well as track your inventory and labor costs to gain insight into your operations, consider a comprehensive, restaurant management solution that incorporates both restaurant accounting software and restaurant operations software into a single platform.
+If you would like to easily forecast your sales, as well as track your inventory and labor costs to gain insight into your operations, consider a comprehensive, restaurant management solution that incorporates restaurant accounting software, restaurant operations software, inventory management software, payroll + HR software, and scheduling software into an all-in-one, cloud-based platform that’s fully integrated with your POS system, as well as to your food and beverage vendors, and bank.
 With Restaurant365 you can save on food and labor costs by making adjustments in the moment, based on completely up-to-date information.
-Restaurant365 is a cloud-based restaurant management solution that’s integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll provider and bank.
+Ask for a free demo of Restaurant365 today.